Frontend-YH/Next-DMS/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-##Sidenotes

 ## Needed features
 - Security, encrypted logins, blocked api routes without the right credentials.
-- Built in account creation or full use of NextAuth (next-auth.js.org)
+- Built in account creation or full use of NextAuth (next-auth.js.org).

 ## License